Fort Brown: First airplane to be attacked by hostile fire

-On April 20, 1915, U.S. Signal Corps Officers Byron Q. Jones and Thomas Millings flew a Martin T over the fort to spot movements of Mexican Revolutionary leader Francisco "Pancho" Villa.
+On April 20, 1915, U.S. Signal Corps Officers Byron Q. Jones and Thomas Millings flew a Martin T over the fort to spot movements of the Mexican revolutionary leader Francisco "Pancho" Villa.
 The plane reached an altitude of 2,600 ft. and was up for 20 minutes.
-It did not cross the border into Mexico, although it was fired upon by machine guns and small arms.
-These frequent patrols lasted for 6 weeks and were used more effectively in 1916.
+It did not cross the border into Mexico although it was fired upon by machine guns and small arms.
+Thesfrequent patrols lasted for six weeks and were used more effectively in 1916.

 124th Cavalry

-The troopers stationed at Fort Brown from 1929–45 were from the 124th Cavalry Regiment, Texas National Guard, which was one of the last mounted cavalry regiments in the United States Army.
+The troopers stationed at Fort Brown from 1929 to 1945 were from the 124th Cavalry Regiment, Texas National Guard, which was one of the last mounted cavalry regiments in the United States Army.
 On November 18, 1940, they went into active military training.
 After the Japanese attack on Pearl Harbor, the division served with distinction, dismounted, in the China Burma India Theater, where a member of the unit from Fort Brown earned the theater's only Medal of Honor (awarded to Jack L. Knight, commanding F Troop).

 United States Army Air Forces use

 During World War II, Fort Brown was transferred to the USAAF Training Command on July 7, 1943.
-The USAAF Gulf Coast Training Center (later Central Flying Training Command) used the fort for flexible gunnery training until the fort was inactivated on February 1, 1946.
+The USAAF Gulf Coast Training Center (later the Central Flying Training Command) used the fort for flexible gunnery training until the fort was inactivated on February 1, 1946.

 Decommission

 On February 1, 1946, Fort Brown was decommissioned and turned over to the Army Corps of Engineers on April 25, 1946.
 It was acquired by the City of Brownsville and Texas Southmost College in 1948.

-Three areas that were once part of the post were designated a discontiguous National Historic Landmark District in 1960, in recognition of its historic importance.
-These include earthworks built in 1846, a cavalry barracks built in 1848, and a collection of buildings erected mainly between 1868 and 1870, including a hospital, morgue, barracks, commissary, colonel's house, and officers' quarters.
+Three areas that were once part of the post were designated a discontiguous National Historic Landmark District in 1960 in recognition of its historic importance.
+They include earthworks built in 1846; a cavalry barracks built in 1848; and a collection of buildings erected mainly between 1868 and 1870, including a hospital, morgue, barracks, commissary, colonel's house, and officers' quarters.

 The Consolidated Appropriations Act, 2023 authorized the addition of Fort Brown (166 acres) to Palo Alto Battlefield National Historical Park.